 WHAT IS NORMAL SHOULDER MOBILITY?

 Can you lift your arms straight up by your ears?
-Can you extend your arms back behind you to roughly 60 degrees?
+Can you extend them back behind you to roughly 60 degrees?
 Can you bring your palms together overhead with your arms straight?
 Can you reach one arm up, bend your elbow and touch the middle of your opposite shoulder blade?
-And bend your other arm back behind you and touch the middle of your opposite shoulder blade that way?
+And can you bend your other arm back behind you to touch the middle of the other shoulder blade?